Lasantha Wickrematunge: Suranimala

-At its inception, there was a lot of intrigue in Sri Lanka as to who was behind Suranamila.
-Both Wickrematunge, as well as his editor, therefore maintained confidentiality.
+At its inception there was a lot of intrigue in Sri Lanka of the identity of Suranamila.
+Both Wickrematunge as well as his editor therefore maintained confidentiality.

 Wickrematunge took Suranimala with him when he started The Sunday Leader in 1994.

 State surveillance and political coercion

-During the Rajapaksa regime and the final stages of the Sri Lankan Civil War, Wickrematunge was the country's leading critic of the government and of the war effort and found himself as the target of ongoing political persecution.
-Wickrematunge was subjected to media scrutiny and campaigns depicting him as a “traitor”.
-Wickrematunge condemned and spoke out against the treatment and oppression of the Sri Lankan Tamils and opposed Gotabaya Rajapaksa’s war strategies and continually called for a diplomatic solution to the conflict.
+During the Rajapaksa regime and the final stages of the Sri Lankan Civil War, Wickrematunge was the country's leading critic of the government and war effort and was the target of ongoing political persecution.
+Wickrematunge was subjected to government sponsored media scrutiny and campaigns depicting him as a "traitor".
+Wickrematunge condemned and spoke out against the treatment and oppression of the Sri Lankan Tamils and opposed Gotabaya Rajapaksa's war strategies and continually called for a diplomatic solution to the conflict.